Covid-Nein-Team/TheSoundOfSilence/data/README.md

     daily life in percent versus baseline.
 Since six areas are added up, the minimum is -600.
 This data is provided by [Google][2].
-3. `co_data.csv`: Contains measurements of carbon monoxide (CO) in the troposphere in exa-moles per cubic centimetre (i.e. 10^18) as reported by [Measurements Of Pollution In The Troposphere (MOPITT)][3] by the Canadian Space Agency.
+3. `co_data.csv`: Contains measurements of carbon monoxide (CO) in the troposphere in exa-moles (i.e. 10^18) per cubic centimetre as reported by [Measurements Of Pollution In The Troposphere (MOPITT)][3] by the Canadian Space Agency.
 The data is pre-processed to an average per country per day, using the geo-location data as contained in the `../resources/countries.geojson` file.
-4. `no2_data.csv`: Contains measurements of nitrogen dioxide (NO2) in the troposphere in molecules per square centimetre as reported by the [Ozone Monitoring Instrument (OMI)][4].
+4. `no2_data.csv`: Contains measurements of nitrogen dioxide (NO2) in the troposphere in exa-molecules (i.e. 10^18) per square centimetre as reported by the [Ozone Monitoring Instrument (OMI)][4].
 The data is pre-processed to an average per country per eight days, using the geo-location data as contained in the `../resources/countries.geojson` file.
 5. `evi_data.csv`: Contains measurements of the enhanced vegeatation index as reported by the [Suomi National Polar-orbiting Partnership][5] of NASA.
 The data is pre-processed to an average per country per day, using